How to Create Training Videos for Employees (2022)

 Microlearning is one of the best instructional approaches to engage the modern-day workforce.
 Video-based training fosters a microlearning environment as the course content is broken into small bite-sized information modules that keep learners engaged and helps them comprehend the information faster.

-Training Videos vs Traditional Training
+Video Training vs. Traditional Training

 Traditional Training Pros & Cons